 Melanin

-So the colour of your eyes is determined by the amount of melanin in your eyes, which means they are able to absorb more or less light.
+So, the colour of your eyes is determined by the amount of melanin in your eyes, which means they can absorb more or less light.
 Simply put, the more melanin you have in your eyes, the darker your eyes will be.
+As Dr Hannan notes, babies are commonly born with light-coloured eyes (often blue or grey) because their iris melanin levels are low at birth.

 Those with more melanin won't be able to absorb as much light, making their eyes appear dark brown, whereas those with blue eyes will have a tiny amount of melanin, meaning that all the light that enters them is scattered back into the atmosphere, creating a blue hue.
 Green or hazel eyes are somewhere in the middle.